shotover/shotover-proxy/docs/user-guide/functions.md

 function signature as well as any behavior to expect.

 ## Lua
+_State: Alpha_

+Within the global user environment you have access to the following:

+* CoRoutine std lib
+* Table std lib
+* IO std lib
+* OS std lib
+* String std lib
+* Bit std lib
+* Math std lib
+* Package std lib

+When configuring a Lua function, whether its for a function in a Transform, or the Lua transform itself, you may have additional access to other specific functions depending on the context of the lua script (e.g. defined by the transform it's attached to).

 * `script_type` - This is a string that is either the value `lua` or `wasm`
 * `function_name` - This is the function name to call.
 Your definition may have multiple functions.
-I Lua you are able to also just leave this blank and it will just execute the code fragment.
+In Lua you are able to also just leave this blank and it will just execute the code fragment.
 Parameters will be passed in as globals.
 * `script_definition` - A string with your Lua code in it.

+## WASM
+_State: Alpha_

+* `script_type` - This is a string that is either the value `lua` or `wasm`
+* `function_name` - This is the function name to call.
+* `script_definition` - A string with the full path that points to your wasm assembly code.